mnemnion/loon/notes/pegylator/Advanced PEGylator features.md

 certainly this is the level of clarity we strive for.
 As regular rules are never reentrant by definition, length tags should function correctly in any combination.

 Should be allow `n` to be a mathematical function of n?
 Hmm.
 Constraints are lovely things in a declarative context, if you want to say ` absurd-rule = silly-case*^n ha-ha^m algebra^(n-14/(128 % m)) ` well.
 It's a meaningful statement, is it not?
 I do believe we'll want to capture a value rather than set up a system of equations to satisfy.
 Although....

+Of course this exact problem is solved in [Roberto's LPEG paper](http://www.inf.puc-rio.br/~roberto/lpeg/) under "Lua's Long Strings".
+This is a reasonable template for providing this function declaratively.